 I was starting to give up and beginning to accept the higher home insurance premium.
 But I decided to do a Google search for cheaper home owners insurance and amongst the top results I ended up finding a number of insurance portals that allowed me to get multuple free quotes in place.
 These portal sites are basically insurance quote aggregation providers that use the information you provide to find matching quotes across a number of primary insurers (like All State, State Farm etc).
 These sites are not insurance brokers or insurance providers, and instead earn commissions from referrals they provides to insurance companies.

-Portal sites, like InsureMe, are a good place to start because they streamline the search process for you and provide a range of free quotes across providers.
+Portal sites are a good place to start because they streamline the search process for you and provide a range of free quotes across providers.
 You can then use the quotes to negotiate with your current provider or go with one of the reputable companies that can hopefully meet your home insurance needs at a lower cost.

 Fortunately, I was able to find a lower comparable quote from Farmers through an insurance portal.
 I did call up Allstate to check if they would match, but were unable to do so.
 This made the decision to sign-up with my new provider easier, despite losing my multi-policy discount.
 Now, I have to call my mortgage company to adjust my escrow account for 2012 to reflect the lower premium!
 The whole process took about one hour, and the savings were well worth the time and effort.